eReefs/netcdf-base/README.md

 ```

 Without this script (or similar care), you will find that your `pip install` steps download and install their own pre-packaged versions of `libnetcdf` or `libgdal` or similar, and those versions will not be the ones you expect or have the non-standard options like parallel-IO support.

+By default, this script is only installed during the image build, not run: this allows your own derived image
+to run it with your own set of library version constraints.

+To run it with a default set of library versions during the build, set the `PYTHON_NETCDF_INSTALL` build argument to a value of `YES`.

 ## Multistage Build